ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 The `module` command takes a subcommand to indicate what operation you wish to perform.
 Common subcommands are:

+   - `module restore` - Restore the default module setup (i.e. as if you had logged out and back in again)
    - `module list [name]` - List modules currently loaded in your environment, optionally filtered by `[name]`
    - `module avail [name]` - List modules available, optionally